Treatment Precautions Background

 Food Allergy Test

-Delayed Food Allergy
+Delayed Food

-Test (IgG)
+Allergy Test (IgG)

 Immediate vs. Delayed Immune Response

-Comparison of Reaction Time
+Comparison of response time

-Why should we know about delayed allergies?
+Why should you know about delayed allergies?

 Treatment Strategy and Application